Adolf Loos: Death and legacy

 Adolf Loos exhibited early signs of dementia around the time of his court proceedings.
 A few months before his death he suffered a stroke.
 He died aged 62 on 23 August 1933 in Kalksburg near Vienna.
 Loos's body was taken to Vienna's Zentralfriedhof to rest among the great artists and musicians of the city, including Schoenberg, Altenberg and Kraus, some of his closest friends and associates.

-Through his writings and his groundbreaking projects in Vienna, Loos was able to influence other architects and designers, and the early development of Modernism.
-His careful selection of materials, passion for craftsmanship and use of 'Raumplan'—the considered ordering and size of interior spaces based on function—are still admired.
+Through his writings and projects in Vienna, Loos influenced other architects and the development of Modernism.
+His design principles incorporated selective material use, traditional craftsmanship, and the Raumplan—a system of organizing interior spaces based on function.